 Step 7: Property Valuation and Final Approval

 The bank appoints a professional valuer to confirm the market value of the property.
+If the valuation supports the purchase price:- The loan amount is finalized

 - The home loan interest rate is locked